Dennistheanalyst/dennistheanalyst.github.io/README.md

 **Title:** [Emergency Room Visit Dashboard](https://github.com/Dennistheanalyst/dennistheanalyst.github.io/blob/main/Hospital%20Emergency%20Room%20Visit%20Data.xlsx)

-**Tools Used:** Microsoft Excel (Power Query for data cleaning, Coditional Formating, Pivot Tables, Slicers, use of slicers, Pivot Charts, Timeline, shapes, Shape format)
+**Tools Used:** Microsoft Excel (Power Query for data cleaning, Coditional Formating, Pivot Tables, Slicers, Pivot Charts, Timeline, shapes, Shape format)

 **Project Description:** This project examined hospital data to identify trends and patterns related to the daily patient stay durations in the emergency room over the course of a year, as visualized in a heat map.
 Furthermore, it analyzed the average patient satisfaction rates, as well as the distribution of patients based on age, gender, department referral, and race.
 It gives a clear overview of key performance metrics, helping management monitor and evaluate how long patients wait in the emergency room.
 The dashboard offers the following functionalities: